Join us for an adventure in flavor!

 This easy Nasi Goreng Recipe for Indonesian fried rice is a great use for leftover rice, and is perfect for busy weeknights!

 There you go, one more cracking fried rice recipe that can really come in handy on busy weeknights.
-Explore new flavors and experiences in your kitchen, and make this Indonesian style fried rice the next time you have some leftover rice.
+Explore new flavors and experiences in your kitchen, and make my Indonesian style fried rice the next time you have some leftover rice.

-Tell us how you like these new ethnic flavors, and how it turned out.
+Tell me how you like these new ethnic flavors, and how it turned out.
 All you need is a couple of new ingredients that you might not be familiar with, and a whole new dinner is waiting for you.

 Give this Indonesian national dish a try, and find out why it’s so beloved.